The Quest for the Nanorien Stones (1982)

 In the OSR we have a tendency to look to the past for guidance.
-The bulk of the movement is centered around the idea that there were qualities in the olden games that the modern, slicker, more codified versions have failed to capture.
-With that comes a certain veneration for the modules of yesteryear: Caverns of Thracia, Expedition to the Barrier Peaks, Steading of the Hill Giant Chief and so on.
-Today we look at a relatively obscure product for the Role Aids line of 3rd party AD&D 1e adventures called Nanorien Stones to remind us that while much was grand in ye olden days, not all that glittered was made of gold.
+The bulk of the movement is centered around the idea that there were qualities in the olden games that the modern, slicker, sexier and more codified versions have failed to capture.
+With that sentiment comes a certain veneration for the modules of yesteryear: Caverns of Thracia, Expedition to the Barrier Peaks, Steading of the Hill Giant Chief and so on.
+Today we look at a relatively obscure product for the Role Aids line of 3rd party AD&D 1e adventures called The Quest for the Nanorien Stones to remind us that while much was grand in ye olden days, not all that glittered was made of gold.

-Nanorien stones by Jim Gallagher & Steve Morrison is a 28 page adventure for characters of level 7-10 involving trips to 4 different elemental planes of fire, water, air and earth to find four magical macguffin stones.
+Nanorien stones by Jim Gallagher & Steve Morrison is a 28-page adventure for characters of level 7-10 involving trips to 4 different elemental planes of Fire, Water, Air and Earth to find four magical macguffin stones.
 Yes, it’s that kind of an adventure!
-It’s not terrible and it tries but the plot is contrived and a big part of the adventure is just combat.
-The writing is sparse and provides only the barest essentials to a point where it doesn’t inspire the type of dream-like wonder a plane-travelling adventure should inspire.
+Its not terrible and you can tell it tries but the plot is contrived and a big part of the adventure is just boring combat.
+The writing is sparse and provides only the barest essentials to a point where it doesn’t inspire the type of dream-like wonder and awe a plane-travelling adventure should inspire.

 Then comes the only awesome part; Sir Gawaine, Kings-champion, has already passed through the Gate of Neveryon in search of the Nanorien Stones.
 He returns on his pegasus mount, mortally wounded and burnt to a crisp.
 He leaves a map with vague clues as to the location for each stone on each of the elemental planes after he dies, for “Others come now for Cloudwalker and me.”
 Then he is LITERALLY CARRIED INTO HEAVEN BY A GOD AND AN ESCORT OF TWENTY HOT BABES ON PEGASI.
 One hell of an exit.
 Anyway, our brave heroes must now find the cure for the stasis thing*.
 So the plot is convoluted and much of it is useless, but it boils down to THOU MUST FINDETH THE FOUR MACGUFFIN STONES.

-The adventure is set up so that our brave heroes go through the Gate of Neveryon, a mysterious artifact that the GM really does not want you to break by making it immune to nearly all magic and weapons of +4 or below.
+The adventure is set up so that our brave heroes go through the Gate of Neveryon, a mysterious artifact that the adventure REALLY does not want you to break by making it immune to nearly all magic and weapons of +4 or below.
 Fine whatever.